EyreFree/FakeUserAgent/README.md

 ## License

-FakeUserAgent.swift is available under the MIT license.
+FakeUserAgent is available under the MIT license.
 See the LICENSE file for more info.